mattfbacon/rmox/README.md

 # RMox

-A family of Rust crates for interfacing with the reMarkable 2.
+A family of Rust crates providing various functionality for the reMarkable 2.

-Currently includes crates for drawing to the display and getting input from the included peripherals (including the Type Folio).
+Currently includes crates for drawing to the display and getting input from the included peripherals (including the Type Folio), as well as a protocol between a Window Manager and its clients and an implementation of a WM providing that protocol.

 Currently under active development.
 The API is not finalized.

 ## Usage

-There is currently a `testing` crate which is used for testing whatever I am currently working on.
+There are currently `wm` and `test-app` binaries.
-In order to run that, I suggest the following workflow:
+In order to run them, I suggest the following workflow:

 1. Install a launcher capable of running `.draft` files.
 2. Create a `.draft` file for a dummy application that just runs `sleep inf`: